Nate Adams

 Favorite Bird: Ruby-Throated Hummingbird

-Treasurer - My love for birding began in college when I enrolled in an Ornithology course.
+Secretary - My love for birding began in college when I enrolled in an Ornithology course.
 In the weekly lab we explored different types of habitats and identified birds through sight and sound.
 I remember the thrill of seeing my first incredibly blue Indigo Bunting and the first time I saw a little Saw-Whet Owl.

 After college I taught seventh grade Life Science and Outdoor Education for five years in Stoughton, WI.
 Through birding I learned many things, but the most valuable life lesson is the more you look, the more you see.
 I am really excited about the work MYBirdClub is doing sharing a love and knowledge of birds and helping inspire a love of nature in the next generation.